mauritssilvis/challenges/java/basic_maven_project_intellij_idea/README.md

 #### 1.2.1 Project object model

-The project object model file, `pom.xml`, is central to the use of Maven.
+The [project object model](https://maven.apache.org/guides/introduction/introduction-to-the-pom.html), `pom.xml`, is central to the use of Maven.
 In this file, the project properties can be set, build plugins can be configured, project dependencies can be defined, etc.

 #### 1.2.2 Configuration

-In the project object model file of the current project, [pom.xml](pom.xml), the so-called project coordinates are set to
+In the project object model of the current project, [pom.xml](pom.xml), the so-called project coordinates are set to

 ```xml
 <project>